webpack/webpack/examples/README.md

 # Requests

-If you think a example is missing, please report it as issue. :)
+If you think an example is missing, please report it as issue. :)

 # Build